Great Fire of London: Reaction

 The Court of Aldermen sought to quickly begin clearing debris and re-establish food supplies.
 By the Saturday after the fire "the markets were operating well enough to supply the people" at Moorfields.
 Charles II encouraged the homeless to move away from London and settle elsewhere, immediately issuing a proclamation that "all Cities and Towns whatsoever shall without any contradiction receive the said distressed persons and permit them the free exercise of their manual trades".
 Royal proclamations were issued to forbid people to "disquiet themselves with rumours of tumults", and to institute a national charitable collection to support fire victims.
 The official account of the fire in the London Gazette concluded that the fire was an accident: "it stressed the role of God in starting the flames and of the king in helping to stem them".

 Despite this, residents were inclined to put the blame for the fire on foreigners, particularly Catholics, the French, and the Dutch.
-Trained bands were put on guard and foreigners arrested in locations throughout England.
+The Trained Bands were put on guard and foreigners arrested in locations throughout England.
 An example of the urge to identify scapegoats for the fire is the acceptance of the confession of a simple-minded French watchmaker named Robert Hubert, who claimed that he was a member of a gang that had started the Great Fire in Westminster.
 He later changed his story to say that he had started the fire at the bakery in Pudding Lane.
 Hubert was convicted, despite some misgivings about his fitness to plead, and hanged at Tyburn on 29 October 1666.
 After his death, it became apparent that he had been on board a ship in the North Sea, and had not arrived in London until two days after the fire started.